Pheonixai/Finance-Tracker-Site_PLP/README.md

 This project is licensed under the MIT License.

 ## Setup
+Instructions:

+1. Clone the Repository:
+Clone this repository to your local machine.

+2. Create the Database:

+Create a database and give it a name of your choice.

+3. Set Up Environment Variables:

-1. Create a `.env` file in the root directory.
+-Create a .env file in the root directory.

-2. Add the required environment variables as shown in `.env.example`.
+-Add the required environment variables as shown in the .env.example file, ensuring the database details match the one you just created.

+4. Install Dependencies:

+-Check the package.json file for a list of required dependencies.

+-Run the following command in the terminal to install them:

+npm install

+5. Start the Application:

-3. After Cloning the repo, use npm start to view
+-Start the application with npm start

-#Installation instructions
-1. Create a database and name it
-2. Connect it using the env file and that's all
+-You should see the message Successfully connected to the database in the console if the setup is correct.

+6. View in Browser:

+Open your browser and navigate to http://localhost:3500 to view the application.